• Skip to primary navigation

 HOW TO MAKE VEGAN MACARONS

 Instead of going with egg whites, we use aquafaba (the viscous liquid from a can of chickpeas) that is whipped until it forms stiff peaks.
 To add a nice pink color, simply add a quarter teaspoon of beetroot powder.
-If you want a brown color, add about 1 tablespoon of cacao powder.
+If you want a brown color, add about 1 tbsp of cacao powder.

 Vegan Chocolate Hazelnut Easter Egg Macarons